Kong Ingress Controller for Kubernetes Association

-After your KIC deployment is connected to Konnect, you can view the details for each runtime instance in your KIC runtime groups.
+After your KIC deployment is connected to Konnect, you can view the details for each data plane node in your KIC control planes.

 Note: The KIC deployment in Konnect is currently read-only.
-The configuration of the gateway runtime is controlled by changes to resources in the Kubernetes API, and reflected here.
+The configuration of the gateway data plane nodes is controlled by changes to resources in the Kubernetes API, and reflected here.
 For more information about how to manage these resources in KIC, see Custom Resources.